 Although a fairly new concept to some, a direct cremation allows families to separate the arrangements of a cremation without a traditional funeral church or chapel service.
 Without the need to involve a funeral home, a direct cremation allows the freedom and flexibility to personalise a loved one’s memorial separately, to match their unique personality – and at a fraction of the price.

 To avoid the financial stress on your family later on, you can even arrange a prepaid funeral through Bare Cremation.
 Advising your executor or a close family member of your funeral preferences in your Will ensures you’ll ‘go your own way’ when the time comes.
-To find out more, visit bare.com.au or call 1800 202 901.
+To find out more please head here or call us on 1800 202 901.

-Assets and money aren’t the only things Wills are for.
+Assets and money aren’t the only reason writing a Will is so important.
 They also specify who will take care of your children if you pass away as the only surviving parent.
 The decision is especially crucial if you have young children, so it’s important to think about who you would like to care for them after you die.

 If you don’t nominate someone to care for your children in the event that something happens to you, the family court will appoint someone on your behalf.
 This could be problematic if your closest relative is not the most suitable for the huge responsibility.